What are Charging Stations electric cars and how do they work?

 Expansion of the public charging network is the main driver for the mass adoption of electric cars.
 Extensive and reliable coverage of charging stations plays a crucial role for several reasons:

-The columns are distinguished primarily by the type of current delivered, which directly impacts the speed of charging.
+The charging stations are mainly distinguished by the type of current supplied, which directly impacts the charging speed.

 Alternating current (AC) charging is the most popular technology in urban, domestic, and hospitality or business facilities.